holonomy/holonomy.is/content/holons.md

 a holon looks down for what it wants to command.

+example: delegate a task

 > Input hierarchies operate on the reverse principle; instead of triggers, they are equipped with "filter"-type devices (scanners, "resonators", classifiers) which strip the input of noise, abstract and digest its relevant contents, according to that particular hierarchy's criteria of relevance.
 "Filters" operate on every echelon through which the flow of information must pass on its ascent from periphery to centre, in social hierarchies and in the nervous system.

 a holon looks up for what it needs to cooperate with and integrate with.

+example: make a decision

 > Triggers convert coded signals into complex output patterns.
 Filters convert complex input patterns into coded signals.
 The former may be compared to digital-to-analogue converters, the latter to analogue-to-digital converters...
 Output hierarchies spell, concretize, particularize.
 Input hierarchies digest, abstract, generalize.

-a holon looks sideways for what it needs to compete with.
+a holon looks sideways for what it needs to share / compete with.

 #### references